OpenHFT/Chronicle-Network/README.md

 #### Server Message Processing

-An example of how to process a message on the server, in this simple example we receive and update and then immediately send back a response, however there are other solutions that can be implemented using Chronicle-Network, such as the server responding later to a client subscription.
+Below is some server code that process a message, in this simple example we receive and update a message and then immediately send back a response, however there are other solutions that can be implemented using Chronicle-Network, such as the server responding later to a client subscription.